-Based on the discussions in the study group, this report is intended to clarify following three points:
+Based on the discussions in the study group, this report is intended to clarify the following three points:

-- (1) To illustrate the significance of various types of carbon credits and ways in which they are used - Building on the current status of international discussions on carbon credits and issues related to their appropriate use, to present a basic concept on the importance of carbon credits as a tool to realize a carbon neutral society at the global scale while contributing to economic growth and appropriate use of carbon credits. - (2) To show directions of actions to promote the achievement of Japan's emission reduction targets through carbon credits - To clarify the handling of various carbon credits in domestic systems and to establish the direction of policies for expanding the supply of carbon credits that can contribute to Japan's goals, from the perspective of promoting reduction of domestic emissions and achievement of NDC through carbon credits. - (3) To show directions of the carbon credit market in Japan - To show the ideal direction of a "carbon credit market" that can leverage international ESG funds and become a hub for global decarbonization business, as the supply and demand of carbon credits are expected to expand globally.
+- (1) To illustrate the significance of various types of carbon credits and ways in which they are used - Building on the current status of international discussions on carbon credits and issues related to their appropriate use, this reports discusses the importance of carbon credits as a tool to realize a carbon neutral society while contributing to economic growth and appropriate use of carbon credits. - (2) To show directions of actions to promote the achievement of Japan's emission reduction targets through carbon credits - To clarify the use of various carbon credits in domestic systems and to establish the direction of policies for expanding the supply of carbon credits that can contribute to Japan's goals, from the perspective of promoting reduction of domestic emissions and achievement of nationally determined contributions (NDCs) through carbon credits. - (3) To describe trends in the carbon credit market in Japan - To show the desirable direction of a "carbon credit market" that can leverage international ESG funds and become a hub for global decarbonization business, as the supply and demand of carbon credits are expected to expand globally.